vilopco/assignment/readme.md

 8. As the default property of checkbox, i should be able to select those image and selection should be highlighted with outline/border, selection part must be done using only css without any js

    - Was made with SCSS also with a bonus Javascript code.

+## Extra Information

+1. This project doesn't require Bootstrap, but minor changes can achieve the same results without affecting the layout.

+2. Grunt Setup: As this was my first time with a Grunt-based environment, I focused on incorporating essential tools:

+- Watching for changes in files
+- Running a live reload server
+- Compiling Sass with Grunt
+- Minifying or uglifying JavaScript
+- ES6 JavaScript Example (Optional): To showcase my JavaScript skills, I added a snippet (using ES6) that changes the border of an element based on the checkbox state.
+The code also handles an initial checked state if it is present in the HTML.

 ## Contact